-The Green Sun Princes are all but stated to be the Yozis' ultimate mistake.
+The Green Sun Princes are all but stated to be the Yozis' ultimate mistake in 2nd Edition.
 As it turns out they've done such a good job with turning Infernal Exaltation into a clone of themselves that each Green Sun Prince is actually an embryonic Primordial, with the potential to assimilate all of the Yozis' positive qualities and almost none of their faults.
 Oh yeah, and said new Primordials are likely to realize that the Yozis are bugfuck nuts.

 Good Hurts Evil: An interesting subversion: Celestial Exalted of all stripes (but especially Solar Exalted) have access to powers that specifically add extra hurt to "creatures of darkness," which include demons, ghosts, and Fae.
 However, the Celestial Exalted are not, intrinsically, Good, and the Creatures of Darkness are not, inherently, Evil.

 Good Old Fisticuffs: Solar Hero Style in 2nd Edition, Solar Brawl ability tree in 3rd Edition.
 Fisticuffs taken up so far you can punch people into Hell.

 Good Thing You Can Heal: The Exalted heal at an extraordinary rate (though perhaps not at the level of a Healing Factor), and given some time can even grow back amputated limbs.
 However, given the sheer number, variety and power of attacks that the Exalted have to absorb, being able to heal this quickly is greatly appreciated.

 Hammerspace: Justified: "Elsewhere" is a specific space which characters can use charms to reach, stock with stuff, and then take back various weapons and items from.
 In one of the 2nd Edition book comics one person got stuck in Elsewhere, floating around in an infinite void utterly unable to move.
 How did he get stuck?
 He cooked up a portal to it in an attempt to rob nearly every Exalted in existence by stealing their Elsewhere-stashed items.
 It's generally agreed he got off lightly.

-Hand Cannon: The long-awaited canon artifact gun, the shellcaster, is a massive automatic pistol (the smallest is larger than a Desert Eagle, the largest is the size of a man's thigh).
-(The artifact equivalents of assault rifles, grand shellcasters, are decidedly outsized as well.
+Hand Cannon: The long-awaited canon artifact gun in 2nd Edition, the Shellcaster, is a massive automatic pistol (the smallest is larger than a Desert Eagle, the largest is the size of a man's thigh).
+(The artifact equivalents of assault rifles, Grand Shellcasters, are decidedly outsized as well.

-Future Chosen are usually already obviously gifted and always Heroic.
-But being the most awesome among mortals does not mean you'd make the best Exalt, and the Exaltations supposedly operate on an Omniscient Morality License which means that although the Perfect has probably one of the most stable governments in the area and endeavors to avoid falling into Evil Overlord territory, he's still found wanting by the unknown criteria of the Exaltation.
+Future Chosen tend to be those who are already obviously gifted and Heroic.
+But being the most awesome among mortals does not mean you'd make the best Exalt, and the Exaltations are granted on an Omniscient Morality License which means that although the Perfect has probably one of the most stable governments in the area and endeavors to avoid falling into Evil Overlord territory, he's still found wanting by the unknown criteria of the Exaltation.
 He's a wee bit miffed about this.

 Finally, becoming a Dragon-Blooded is based on your ancestry.
-You can bribe a member of the Bureau of Destiny to make sure you reincarnate as a future Terrestrial, but 1) good luck getting enough wealth as a mortal, and 2) you have to die first.
+In 2nd Edition you can bribe a member of the Bureau of Destiny to make sure you reincarnate as a future Dragon-Blooded, but 1) good luck getting enough wealth as a mortal, and 2) you have to die first.

 Among the Exalted, however, this trope is averted.
 You can't just spend your experience points to directly increase your traits; you also need to put in the requisite training time.
-Improving your attributes can take months of training even for exalts, and that's assuming a training regimen of eight hours per day, six days per week.
+Improving your attributes can take months of training even for Exalts, and that's assuming a training regimen of eight hours per day, six days per week.
 Unless you're a Solar training your Caste or Favored abilities, at which point you are exempt from training time requirements.

-Helmets Are Hardly Heroic: Exalts run around in magical jade armor, glowing golden armor, shapeshifting moonsilver armor, super MagitechPower Armor, and evil soulsteel armor Powered by a Forsaken Child, super MagitekPower Armor, and super dense diamond armor, but they almost never wear helmets.
+Helmets Are Hardly Heroic: Exalts run around in magical Jade armor, glowing golden armor, shapeshifting Moonsilver armor, Starmetal armor forged from meteorites, evil Soulsteel armor Powered by a Forsaken Child, super MagitekPower Armor, and super dense diamond armor, but they almost never wear helmets.
 Rules-wise, helms do precisely nothing — they can't even hide a caste mark — and Storytellers are specifically told to discourage called head-shots unless they want a "gritty" game.
 Mortal Mooks do wear helmets sometimes, but they're almost universally "extras" Made of Plasticine, so it doesn't matter.